 Australian Road Rules

-Road rules regulate most aspects of driving behavior, including:
+Road rules regulate most aspects of driving behaviour, including:

 Sometimes, as in the case of “hoon” driving and mobile phone use, states and territories have gone farther than the Australian Road Rules.
-In addition, it is up to each state and territory to adopt its own fines for violations of traffic regulations.
-Demerit points for most traffic offences, howver, tend to be uniform across Australia.
+Also, it is up to each state and territory to adopt its fines for violations of traffic regulations.
+Demerit points for most traffic offences, however, tend to be uniform across Australia.

 Several laws in the ACT govern driving behaviour and create offences or punishments.
 The most important laws are described below.

-This law, which was extensively overhauled in 2010, governs various offences relating to drink driving and drug driving in the ACT.
-Several articles explaining that law are linked below.
+This law, which was extensively overhauled in 2010, governs various offences relating to drinking driving and drug driving in the ACT.
+Several articles are explaining that law is linked below.

 This law generally addresses more serious traffic offences than ordinary violations of the Road Rules.
 Offences created by the Act include: